-- Dermabrasion, laser therapy – Reduce scar size and may improve color and texture.
+- Dermabrasion and laser therapy: Reduce scar size and may improve color and texture

 For internal scars, the treatment options are physical therapy and surgical release.
 Even if surgery caused the internal scar in the first place, release procedures often yield a good result.
-Typically, about 70% improve, 20% stay the same, and 10% get worse after revision surgery.
+Typically, about 70 percent improve, 20 percent stay the same and 10 percent get worse after revision surgery.
 The severity of the symptoms and the type of surgery help you decide if an operation is worth the risk.